Sophia Roper KC

 Overview

-Sophia is a specialist public lawyer who combines detailed knowledge of the law with extensive practical experience from private practice and public authority work.
-She is a counsel of choice for exceptionally complex Court of Protection cases, and draws on her knowledge of public and mental health law in other areas of her work, including inquests, education, community care and mental health cases.
-She previously worked as a health and welfare lawyer at the Official Solicitor’s office before she returned to the Bar.
+Sophia’s specialist Court of Protection practice draws on her comprehensive knowledge of the law and extensive practical experience from private practice and public authority work.
+She is Joint Head of the Court of Protection team and is a counsel of choice for exceptionally complex and unusual Court of Protection cases, both health and welfare and property and affairs.
+Sophia draws on her knowledge of public and mental health law in other areas of her work, including inquests, community care and mental health.
+Recent legal directory says Sophia is “a class act: wise, clever and a formidable advocate”.
+She is also the co-editor of Medical Treatment: Decisions and the Law, 4th edition (a leading textbook on medical decision-making in its legal context).

 Experience and expertise